Digital Advertising & PPC FAQs

 Beyond those basics, there are hundreds of settings that need to be considered.
 A Google Ads audit can show you where you're doing well and where you would benefit from changes.
 Call to schedule one today.

 You bet!
-Spying on your competitors is one of the most effective strategies in any digital marketing and advertising strategy.
-We use software that allows us to analyze competitors' websites, keywords, and ads.
-Because PPC involves "bidding" on keywords, we'll talk about setting your budget and how creating high-quality, relevant ads and accompanying landing pages can beat out your competitors for the same keywords.
+Auditing your competitors is one of the most effective strategies in any digital marketing and advertising strategy.
+We use software that allows us to analyze competitors’ websites, keywords, and the performance of their ads.
+Because PPC involves “bidding” on keywords, we’ll talk about setting your budget and how creating high-quality, relevant ads and accompanying landing pages can beat out your competitors for the same keywords.

 Many factors go into setting a PPC budget.
 As discussed earlier, what's costly for one business is affordable for another.
 We work with $5 budgets and multi-million-dollar budgets.
 Your cost-per-click (CPC) is what you pay every time someone clicks your ad.
 Ideally, they're then going to your website and converting - completing some action, making a purchase, signing up for a demo, making a dinner reservation, or some other measurable action that you can assign a dollar value to.
 This way, you know whether your PPC campaign is generating a positive ROI or not.